ThePerfectStrangers/TechnicalDocumentation/README.md

 When splitting is required, we can support two modes:
 1. (Preferred) We run all mics into our IEM box and send a split to the front-of-house (FOH).
 We will control all gain (staged to -18.5).
 This is preferred because it reduces the amount of time each band member must spend recalibrating their mix.
 2. All mics run to FOH and FOH sends us a split to our IEM box.
-This method is not preferred as it creates the added burden of each band member recalibrating their mix.
+This method requires the venue/sound company to provide the split.

 #### Splitter Assignments

-All ports are XLR male, so a gender changer may be required for certain input ports, such as crowd mics and the talk-back port.
+All ports are XLR male.

-##### Order
+##### Order & Ports

 The splitter ports are ordered as follows:
-1. Drums
+1. **Drums**: 1-9
-2. Vocals
+2. **Vocals**: 10-16
+  * Vocals 6 & 7 may not be required for every show as they are for guest vocalists.
-3. Keyboards
+3. **Piano/Keyboards**: 17-18
-4. Guitars
+4. **Guitars**: 19-22
+  * (E): Electric
+  * (A): Acoustic
-5. Bass
+5. **Bass**: 23

-##### Ports
+##### Snake Tails

-* **1 - 24:** Outputs from the band.
-This includes vocals and instruments.
-  * The snake coming from the split is banded into groups of 4 wires.
-Each band is represented by a unique color.
+The snake coming from the split is banded into groups of 4 wires, ordered Green, Blue, Yellow, and Red.
+Each bundle is represented by a unique color.
 These colors can be found in the numbering section of the Split Map.
-* **25 - 29:** Band IEMs.
-The band brings their own IEMs.
-* **30 - 31:** Crows mic inputs.
-* **32:** Talk-back input from front-of-house.

 **Note:** All outputs are set as [Input/LC (IN/LC)](https://drewbrashler.com/2017/x32-output-tap/) from the band's mixer.
 You can find out more details regarding the split labels on the Split Map: